(I published this article back in 2013, but I still believe that it can bring value to many consultants.)

 Rule 7.
 Keep the metric simple.

-You don’t need more than three or four indexes to analyze the actual performance of an initiative or product.
+You don’t need more than three or four metrics to analyze the actual performance of an initiative or product.
 More will lead to confusion.

 Rule 8.
 Discuss the metrics.